Henry Champion (general): Military service

-After the War Years
+Post-war

 After returning home to Westchester, Gen. Champion entered the life of politics.
 He was Deputy from Colchester to the Connecticut Assembly in 1789, 1793 to 1798 and 1800-1805.
 From 1806 to 1817 he held the office of Assistant.
-From 1813-1828 he was a deacon in a church in Westchester.
+In 1806 and 1807, he was a Judge of the Connecticut Supreme Court of Errors.
+From 1813 to 1828 he was a deacon in a church in Westchester.
 General Champion always celebrated July 15 which he called Stony Point Day, in due and ancient form at his famous old country seat in Westchester.
 He obtained a charter for the Phoenix Bank of Hartford, because the State Bank had refused him the accommodation of $2,000.
 "Well," said he, "if this bank can't accommodate me, I will have one that can."

 He was largely interested in the Connecticut Land Company to which he subscribed over $85,000.
 The towns of Champion, NY and Champion, OH are named in his honor.

 After his death, in 1836, the Champion Homestead was sold to the Loomis Family and Henry's male line had died out in 1865.

 Henry Champion House

 The Henry Champion House was built for the general by Colonel Henry Champion, his father, in 1790.
 The house was built in the Colonial Federal style.
-Today the Champion house still stands and is located on Westchester Rd in Colchester, CT.
+Today the Champion house still stands and is located on Westchester Rd in Colchester.
 It is listed on the National Register of Historic Places.
 The house in now privately owned and not open to the public.